 Recommended Reading: How to increase traffic with Search Engine Optimization (SEO)?

-yourwebsite.comby your own domain name.
-Alternatively, if your Database prefix is different from wp_, make sure to replace wp_ in
+yourwebsite.com your domain name.
+Alternatively, if your Database prefix is different from wp_, make sure to replace wp_

-wp_postsby the right prefix.
-If you followed this article properly, you should have succeeded in creating your cookie-Free domain on your WordPress's website.
+If you followed this article properly, you should have succeeded in creating your cookie-Free domain on your WordPress website.
 This article is inspired by an article from key CDN.
 Feel free to check their website for other related content.
-If be any chance, you need help in optimizing your website’s performance you can reach out to us through our contact form.
+If you need help in optimizing your website’s performance, you can reach out to us through our contact form.